tomjoht/learnapidoc/_includes/content/activities/edit_openapi_spec_file.md

 ## <i class="fa fa-user-circle"></i> Activity 4b: Edit an existing OpenAPI specification document

 Use this simple [Sunrise and sunset times API](https://sunrise-sunset.org/api) to get more familiar with the process of creating an OpenAPI specification file.
 This Sunrise and sunset times API doesn't require authentication with requests, so it removes some of the more complicated authentication workflows (you can skip creating the [security object](pubapis_openapi_step6_security_object.html)).
+In this activity, you'll simply edit some of the existing values in an OpenAPI specification document that's already written.

 To edit the OpenAPI specification file: